Travolta dress

-The "Travolta dress" (also known as the "John Travolta dress") is a dress once owned by Diana, Princess of Wales.
+The Travolta dress is a dress once owned by Diana, Princess of Wales.
 It was worn for the first time at a gala dinner at the White House in November 1985.
 It is named after the American actor John Travolta, with whom the princess danced at the dinner.

 Design

 Designed by London-born Victor Edelstein, the Travolta dress is an off-the-shoulder midnight blue velvet evening gown.
 It was inspired by Edwardian fashion, giving it a "slight sweep of costume drama".
 The journalist Jackie Modlinger described it as "dramatic in style" and "regal in fabric".

 History

 Edelstein recalls the Princess saw a burgundy version of the dress in his studio and requested it be made for her in midnight blue.
 The fittings for the gown took place in her private apartments at Kensington Palace.
 After the fitting, the Princess was so delighted with the final result she rushed to show it to her husband, Charles, Prince of Wales.
 He reputedly told her she looked wonderful in the gown and that it would be perfect to wear with jewels.

 Diana visited the United States in 1985 with Prince Charles.
 The couple stayed at the White House, where they attended a gala dinner on 9 November.
 On that occasion, the Princess of Wales wore Edelstein's dress.
 She was photographed dancing with actor John Travolta in the Entrance Hall to the music of his 1977 film Saturday Night Fever.
 The photographs and TV footage of them "gliding around the room" were widely circulated around the world, and the gown came to be known as the "Travolta dress".

 The Princess of Wales wore the dress again in Germany in 1987 and at the premiere of Oliver Stone's film Wall Street in 1988.
-She wore it for her last official portrait photograph, taken by Charles' former maternal uncle by marriage, the Earl of Snowdon, in 1997.
+She wore it for her last official portrait photograph, taken by the Earl of Snowdon, in 1997.